itsamrit/itsamrit/README.md

 You cant open another PR from one brach till it is not closed

-⚡Avoid Deleting file in file changed in PR doesnt deletes commit to that file but it creates a new commit which deletes the whole file.
+💀Avoid Deleting file in file changed in PR doesnt deletes commit to that file but it creates a new commit which deletes the whole file.

+👍PR automatically updated with your commits.